top of page

 Yeah, about that...

-So, while I trust somewhat my timing and the concentration of glyphosate used in knocking back the Ailanthus problem, were I to cut down and grind the mother tree, I've basically eliminated any way of effective macro-dosing herbicide into the root system.
-It's like when the shredded Boo's door in Monster's Inc - once done, their ain't no going back.
+So, while I trust somewhat my timing and the concentration of glyphosate used in knocking back the Ailanthus mother tree, were I to cut it cut it down and grind the stump, I would have eliminated the means of effectively macro-dosing herbicide into the root system.

-I left the mother tree with the intention of using a Garlon 4A application next summer via a Basal Bark application.
-Research points to this herbicide being the more effective one for Ailanthus, and so I figure a bit of patience, another season, and another hit of woody plant eradicator can't hurt.
+I left the mother tree in-tact for a Garlon 4A application this coming summer via a Basal Bark application.
+Research points to this herbicide being the more effective one for Ailanthus.
+I figure a bit of patience, another season, and another hit of woody plant eradicator can't hurt.
 With Invasive and Noxious Weeds, it's the long game that counts.

 Where from Here...